dcl-2018-01/curriculum/docs/manip-scoped.md

   - `_all` operates on all variables.

+These variants are coupled with `funs()` and `vars()` helpers that let you describe which functions you want to apply to which variables.

-I’ll illustrate the three variants in detail for `summarise()`, then explore in less detail how you can use similar techniques with `mutate()` and `filter()`.
+I’ll illustrate the three variants in detail for `summarise()`, then show how you can use the same ideas with `mutate()` and `filter()`.
 You’ll need the scoped variants of the other verbs less frequently, but when you do, it should be straightforward to generalise what you’ve learn here.

 ## Summarise

 ### `summarise_all()`

 The simplest variant to understand is `summarise_all()`.
-It takes a tibble and a function and applies that function to each column:
+The first argument is a tibble.
+The second argument is one of more functions wrapped inside of the `funs()` helper:

 ``` r
 df <- tibble(